The Four Corners - A Land of Many Cultures - Itinerary

 Alas, our adventure has come to an end.
 Breakfast is included and then it’s adios amigos!
 B

 The trip leader will provide 4 trip bulletins prior to departure with more detailed and specific information to help you prepare for your adventure.

-NEW - Special small group size limited to 8 participants
+Special small group size limited to 8 participants - waitlisted

 Price is based on double occupancy of rooms.
 Same gender roommate will be assigned to participants traveling solo.
 Single supplements are limited.
 Your non-refundable deposit will hold your reservation.
 Either pay on line (credit/ debit cards accepted) using our secure PayPal payment system or write a check, payable to “Big Round World”, and mail it to: PO Box 1337, Lyons, CO 80540.